emmanuel-it67/emmanuel.github.tz/README.md

   <h2>PROFESSION DAY</h2>

   <div class="section highlight">
-    <h3>📚 What is Profession?</h3>
+    <h3>📚 What is Profession day?</h3>
-    <p>Profession is a special event where students explore different careers and learn how people work in fields like medicine, technology, education, and more.
+    <p>Profession day is a special event where students explore different careers and learn how people work in fields like medicine, technology, education, and more.
 It’s a fun way to discover future dreams and talents!</p>
   </div>

   <div class="section highlight">